japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 `filteredCachedBatches` takes the cached column buffers (as a `RDD[CachedBatch]`) and transforms the RDD per partition with index (i.e. `RDD.mapPartitionsWithIndexInternal`) as follows:

-.
-Creates a partition filter as a new SparkPlan.md#newPredicate[GenPredicate] for the <<partitionFilters, partitionFilters>> expressions (concatenated together using `And` binary operator and the schema)
+1. Creates a partition filter as a new [GenPredicate](SparkPlan.md#newPredicate) for the <<partitionFilters, partitionFilters>> expressions (concatenated together using `And` binary operator and the schema)

-.
-Requests the generated partition filter `Predicate` to `initialize`
+1. Requests the generated partition filter `Predicate` to `initialize`

-.
-Uses spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property to enable *partition batch pruning* and filtering out (skipping) `CachedBatches` in a partition based on column stats and the generated partition filter `Predicate`
+1. Uses [spark.sql.inMemoryColumnarStorage.partitionPruning](../configuration-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning) internal configuration property to enable **partition batch pruning** and filtering out (skipping) `CachedBatches` in a partition based on column stats and the generated partition filter `Predicate`

-NOTE: If spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is disabled (i.e. `false`), `filteredCachedBatches` does nothing and simply passes all CachedBatch elements along.
+!!! note

-NOTE: spark-sql-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning[spark.sql.inMemoryColumnarStorage.partitionPruning] internal configuration property is enabled by default.
+    When [spark.sql.inMemoryColumnarStorage.partitionPruning](../configuration-properties.md#spark.sql.inMemoryColumnarStorage.partitionPruning) internal configuration property is disabled, `filteredCachedBatches` does nothing and simply passes all `CachedBatch` elements along.

-NOTE: `filteredCachedBatches` is used exclusively when `InMemoryTableScanExec` is requested for the <<inputRDD, inputRDD>> internal property.
+`filteredCachedBatches` is used when `InMemoryTableScanExec` is requested for the [inputRDD](#inputRDD) internal property.

 === [[statsFor]] `statsFor` Internal Method